 These courses are of technical college level integrity and rigor.
-They are for Wisconsin Technical College System credit and may be recognized by Universities and Colleges within and outside of the University of Wisconsin System (for details on the transferability of these courses please see Mrs. Doll or go to www.uwhelp.wisconsin.edu).
-Grading and drop procedures will follow Northcentral Technical College standards and regulations.
+They are for Wisconsin Technical College System credit and may be recognized by Universities and Colleges within and outside of the University of Wisconsin System (for details on the transferability of these courses please see Mrs. Doll or go to uwhelp.wisconsin.edu).